LISA-ITMO/universal-eduplatform/README.md

 - Available at the link - [Quiz-platform for education]()

-> Please help us improve this project, share your feedback with [opening a pull request]([[https://github.com/LabsWorkLISA/Quiz-platform/pulls](https://github.com/LISA-ITMO/universal-eduplatform/issues)](https://github.com/LISA-ITMO/universal-eduplatform/issues))
+> Please help us improve this project, share your feedback with [opening issue](https://github.com/LISA-ITMO/universal-eduplatform/issues)

 ## Demo